Stage IV High-Risk Neuroblastoma

-A few weeks ago, Ethen’s parents received the best news – his scans showed no traces of cancer.
+In May of 2018, Ethen’s parents received the best news – his scans showed no traces of cancer.
+Learn more about Ethen’s journey.

 In early April 2017, Ethen was diagnosed with Stage 4 High Risk Neuroblastoma at 13 months old.
 After five rounds of chemo, Ethen had surgery to remove the remainder of the tumor in his abdomen and chest.
 He then had a stem cell transplant, 2½ weeks of radiation, and began antibody therapy.
 He made it through two out of five rounds of treatment in the hospital.